 - the majority of readers understood that Croatia Reads was a major step toward democratizing the written word in digital format and encouraged our efforts to continue beyond the pilot

-- the vast majority of readers were pleased with the reading experience (truth be told, the app itself was not a new version but a replica of one already in existence for nearly five years) and do not require a lot of bells and whistles to enjoy reading and browsig
+- the vast majority of readers were pleased with the reading experience (truth be told, the app itself was not a new version but a replica of one already in existence for nearly five years; and we did have challenges with it along the way) and do not require a lot of bells and whistles to enjoy reading and browsing.

-This is where we are at, dear colleagues in publishing and libraries.
 We are at a point in the story of the book where exciting new opportunities are on the horizon, the kind we haven’t explored before.
 We just have to be courageous enough to embark on them together.
 The future of the book in digital format is, I believe now even more than before this project, ‘sponsored’ reading and ‘free’ reading for the people.
 Free in every sense of the world.
-Croatia Reads now stands as proof of that.
+Croatia Reads now stands as an example of that.

 The promise of the ebook to make the world a better place is profound.
 It is the reason I was inspired to embark on this project.
 It isn’t about putting publishers out of business or devaluing libraries.
 It is about joining forces with them and empowering them through the use of technology.
 More than anything: it is about the fairness we can achieve when we level the playing field.
 But to achieve that, we must do more.